-Humans being generally live longer than most animals!
-However, there are still many exceptions, and tortoise is one of them.
+Humans generally live longer than most animals!
+However, there are still many exceptions, and the tortoise is one of them.
 Believe it or not, these reptiles can reach the age of hundred years.
 So today we present to you a friend almost two centuries old!

 Meet Jonathan, a 189-year-old giant tortoise that is currently the oldest known land animal worldwide.